A spectral sequence for the homology of a finite algebraic delooping: A spectral sequence

 Iterating the isomorphism above yields

 Under this identification the multiplication of $H_*(E(-))$ corresponds to the map induced by the composition of $C_{n+1}$ and hence to the monad multiplication of $\bar{W}_{n+1}$. \end{proof}

 \begin{rem} In the following we also need to cover the case where we consider chain complexes that are concentrated in non-positive degrees, thus we have to modify the proof of Proposition \ref{prop:spacestochains}.
-If $C_{-*}$ is a chain complex concentrated in non-positive degrees, then the associated cochain complex, $C^*$ with $C^n = C_{-n}$, is concentrated in non-negative degrees and it is quasi-isomorphic to its cohomology, $H^*(C^*)$.
-We choose a space $X^C$ as above with $H_*(X^C; \F_p) \cong H^*(C^*)$.
+To a graded $k$-module $M_{-*}$ concentrated in non-positive degrees we associate $M^*$ with $M^n = M_{-n}$, which is concentrated in non-negative degrees.
+We choose a space $X^M$ as above with $H_*(X^M; \F_p) \cong M^*$.
 As above we get an isomorphism of monads between

 \end{rem}